RunestoneInteractive/pythonds/_sources/Introduction/ObjectOrientedProgramminginPythonDefiningClasses.rst

 but may not work properly.
 One of these, ``__str__``, is the method to convert an object into a string.
 The default implementation for this method is to return the instance address string as we have already seen.
-What we need to do is provide a “better” implementation for this method.
+What we need to do is provide a better implementation for this method.
 We will say that this implementation **overrides** the previous one, or that it redefines the method’s behavior.